microsoft/nni/docs/QuickStart.md

         raise
 ```

 Note: We display the important part instead of complete file in the doc.
-If you want to see the full implementation, please refer to the following link:
+If you want to see the full implementation, please refer to [examples/trials/mnist/mnist_without_nni.py][7]

-`Implemented code directory`: [examples/trials/mnist/mnist_without_nni.py][7]

 Without NNI, user have to manually tune the configuration and start each trial.
 It requires high degree of expertise and a lot of experience, and NNI targets to automatically do this work.
-NNI will automatically tune and optimal the hyper-parameters set by collecting the intermediate and final results matrix with the state of art tuning algorithms.
+NNI will automatically tune and optimal the hyper-parameters sets by collecting the intermediate and final results matrix with the-state-of-art tuning algorithms.

 If you want to use NNI to automatically train your model and find the optimal hyper-parameters, you have to do three more things: